Jazz Jackrabbit: Other appearances

 Jazz, Devan and Eva make guest appearances in One Must Fall: 2097 in single-player tournament mode.
 Each character pilots a fighting mech that is suited to their individual personalities.

 At one point, Epic MegaGames was considering an animated series based on Jazz Jackrabbit, as evidenced by Epic filing a trademark registration for the name "Jazz Jackrabbit" on March 28, 1997.
 The application contains a description for goods and services which says "entertainment in the nature of animated TV series".

 In December 2010, Epic Games released development kits for the Unreal Engine on iOS.
 One of the tutorials for these devkits features Jazz Jackrabbit as a top down twin-stick shooter game.

-A Jazz Jackrabbit easter egg appears in Fortnite.
+In 2017, a Jazz Jackrabbit easter egg appeared in Fortnite.

+In August 2022, Jazz Jackrabbit Doom TC, a fan conversion mod for Doom II, was released.
+It runs through GZDoom or LZDoom.